bahaidev/textbrowser/README.md

     -   `allowPlugins` - Enables `files.json`-specified plugins

+    -   `trustFormatHTML` - If `true`, inserts fields with `"format": "html"` as HTML without escaping; off by default in case schema is untrusted, but if trusted, you will probably want this set to `true`.

     -   `localizeParamNames` - Boolean as to whether to localize parameter names by default (can be overridden by the user in preferences).